ElKokk/FBI_Gun_Data_Investigation_of_a_Dataset/readme.md

 Our Data

-The data comes from the FBI'sNational Instant Criminal BackgroundCheck System.
-The NICS is used by todetermine whether a prospectivebuyer is eligible to buy firearms orexplosives.
-Gun shops call into thissystem to ensure that each customerdoes not have a criminal record orisn’t otherwise ineligible to make apurchase.
-The data has beensupplemented with state level datafrom census.gov.● The NICS data is found in one sheet of an .xlsx file.
+The data comes from the FBI's National Instant Criminal Background Check System.
+The NICS is used by to determine whether a prospective buyer is eligible to buy firearms or explosives.
+Gun shops call into this system to ensure that each customer does not have a criminal record or isn’t otherwise ineligible to make a purchase.
+The data has been supplemented with state level datafrom census.gov.● The NICS data is found in one sheet of an .xlsx file.
 It contains the number of firearm checks by month, state, and type.